chasmack/hummaps/LOGS.md

 The second removes any results containing the text 2015.
 To see why this is wrong compare the results for `PM20` and `PM 20`.

-The second search throws a colon into the first bare word: **No maps**
+The second search throws a colon into the first bare word term: **No maps**

 What's needed are two [key name terms](README.md#key-name-terms):